-We installed a Kawai-type multi-anvil press with the Osugi-type guide block system in the Bayerisches Geoinstitut, University of Bayreuth, called "IRIS-15" (Fig. 2).
+We installed a Kawai-type multi-anvil press with the Osugi-type guide block system in the Bayerisches Geoinstitut, the University of Bayreuth, called "IRIS-15" (Fig. 2).

 Fig. 2A.
 Overview of IRIS-15.
-(1) load control system, (2) lower guide block, (3) upper guide block, (4) heating system, (5) outer (first-stage) anvils, (6) Teflon sheet and (7) the sliding wedges placed on the 45° slope.
+(1) load control system, (2) lower guide block, (3) upper guide block, and (4) heating system.

 Fig. 2B.
 The lower guide block with two sliding wedges of IRIS-15.
 The other two sliding wedges are not placed to show the bottom outer anvil.
+(5) outer (first-stage) anvils, (6) Teflon sheet, and (7) the sliding wedges placed on the 45° slope.

 Fig. 3.
-Comparison of generated pressures using carbide with hardness HRC = 95.5 (blue, Hv = 2200) and HRC = 94.0 (red, Hv = 1800) with truncation 2.0 mm at ambient teperature.
+Comparison of generated pressures using carbide with hardness HRC = 95.5 (blue, Hv = 2200) and HRC = 94.0 (red, Hv = 1800) with truncation 2.0 mm at ambient temperature.
 The pressure generation by anvils with HRC = 94.0 has a limit of 26 GPa.
 On the other hand, anvils with HRC = 95.5 can generate 32 GPa and could be more if more press load had been applied.

-(Above) Fig. 4.
-Explanation of anvil tapering.
+Fig. 4.
+Concept of the anvil tapering

 Fig. 6.
 An example of pressure drop by heating.
-Although ultrahigh pressure of 63 GPa was generated using carbide with very high hardness (Hv = 2700) at a temperature of 300 K, it decreased to 48 GPa by heating to 2000 K.
+Although ultrahigh-pressure of 63 GPa was generated using carbide with very high hardness (Hv = 2700) at a temperature of 300 K, it decreased to 48 GPa by heating to 2000 K.

-Thus, we can generate pressures to 48 GPa at a temperature of 2000 K using a multi-anvil press with carbide anvils.
-Because experimental costs are very high due to easy breakage of anvils, however, generation of 48 GPa at 2000 K is impractical.
-Even generation of 40 GPa requires high costs, and pressures to 35 GPa may be the limit for routine works.
-Therefore we are making efforts to decrease anvil costs in this kind of experiments.
+Thus, we can generate pressures to ca. 50 GPa at a temperature of 2000 K using a multi-anvil press with carbide anvils.
+Our latest results confirmed the generation of 52 GPa at 2000 K [Ishii et al., 2022].
+Because experimental costs are very high due to the easy breakage of anvils, however, generation of 48 GPa at 2000 K is impractical.
+On the other hand, even the generation of 40 GPa requires high costs, and pressures to 35 GPa may be the limit for routine works.
+Therefore we are making efforts to decrease anvil costs in this kind of experiment.